cysouw/diathesis/text/c07_reflexive.md

 - Nominative+dative *sich*+governed preposition (no known examples)
 - Nominative+dative *sich*+genitive (no known examples)
 - Nominative+accusative *sich*+dative ([@sec:reflexive-obligatory-accusative-sich-dative])
+- Nominative+prepositional *sich* ([@sec:reflexive-obligatory-prepositional])

-Comparing these two groups, the generalisation can be formulated that obligatory dative *sich* is only possible when there is an accusative argument present and an obligatory accusative *sich* is not possible with a dative argument present.
+Comparing these two groups, the generalisation can be formulated that obligatory dative *sich* is only possible when there is an accusative argument present.
+Similarly, prepositional *sich* is strongly preferred with an accusative argument present.
+Reversely, obligatory accusative *sich* is not possible with a dative argument present.

 ### [ N ] Accusative reflexive {#sec:reflexive-obligatory-accusative-reflexive}